tdauth/wowr/README.md

 * Lower number for maximum number than minimum number of summoned units for Dark Portal based abilities.
 * Training of certain unit types by the AI.
 * Not enough space for AI to build its base.
+* Maps larger than 255x255 if the AI attacks in AI scripts.
 * `CreateRegion` in globals instead of a JASS function crashes the game on saving it.
 * String literals which are longer than 1023 characters will lead to crashes on loading savegames.
 * Clicking on buildings selling or training unit types which have the same unit type ID as dependency equivalent will crash the game.